OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 /etc/init.d/smart-plant enable
 ```

-The program will now run when the Omega is turned on.
+The smart plant program will now run as a service whenever the Omega is turned on.
 Try rebooting your Omega (enter `reboot` in the command line), and you'll see that your program will start up again when the Omega boots up.

 ### Code Highlight